 Pyarmor 8.0 has no command pack, but --pack.
 It could specify an executable file generated by PyInstaller:

 '''

 pyinstaller foo.py

 pyarmor gen --pack dist/foo/foo foo.py

 '''

-If no this option, pyarmor only obfuscates the scripts.
+If no options are set, pyarmor only obfuscates the scripts.

 If this option is set, pyarmor first obfuscates the scripts, then does extra work: